 Inverness Tours, Boat Trips and Scottish Walks

 For those who like to venture out, come and enjoy our many walks, Inverness boat trips and many outdoor activities.
-For the cycling enthusiasts, the great Caledonian Way is an amazing ride.
+For the cycling enthusiasts, the Caledonia Way is an amazing ride.
 It goes from Campbelltown all the way to Inverness.
 A stunning route in the crisp winter weather.
 What’s more, you can be sure to be rewarded with a visit to one of the many fine Inverness hotels.

 Winter is an amazing time to go on the Loch Ness 360° route.
 This is a route which goes along the whole circumference of Loch Ness.
 It takes you to popular areas like Urquhart Castle, and beautiful spots off the beaten track like Foyers.
 Remember to wrap up warm, take some binoculars for the wildlife (including sightings of a certain large water-dwelling creature!) and enjoy Scotland’s crisp, fresh air.